mateusznitka/obsidian-paragraph-break/README.md

 ## Notes

-New paragraph is only created in normal text.
-When you are creating a list or code block, there is default behavior.
+New paragraph is only created in normal text editing.
+When you are creating a list or code block, there is default behavior (soft line break).